OmriTurgeman100/threads-v1-/README.md

 Threadss allow users to build their own monitoring layers, based of rules and hierarchy of parent and child relationships

-The system name is threads because that There is fair use of multithreading in the backend
+The system name is threads because that There is a fair use of multithreading in the backend

 requirments:
 postgres